 The Music Booster Club is a Garrison recognized private organization.
 Membership is open to anyone supporting the music programs at Stuttgart High School.
 The Music Boosters provide volunteer support for activities sponsored by the SHS Music Department, raise funds for needed music program items that cannot be fully funded with the DODEA-Europe budget, and present annual senior scholarships.
 For more information, like their Facebook page , join the Stuttgart High School Music Facebook group or email firstname.lastname@example.org.

 The PTO is here to support the education of students at SHS by fostering relationships between the parents, students, and teachers so that all may cooperate intelligently in the education and well-being of all students.
 We're here because you matter.
-For more information, go to Stuttgart HS PTO. email@example.com
+Your PTO is excited to welcome you to the 2022-2023 school year!